 The extra things they would be checking for cryptocurrency bank accounts are your crypto client profile, where you sourced your wealth before you got into crypto, and the path of your wealth since getting into crypto.
 They will basically track with whom and how you’ve traded to get an understanding of the type of customer you will be and the risk involved.

 A decade ago, cryptocurrency banking was unheard of, but these days there are more and more banks wanting your business.
 Banks are out to make money and please their wealthy customers.
 As such, they have adapted and will continue to adapt to meet this new market.

 There are also many countries seeking to become the best places for cryptocurrency.
-They are enacting crypto-friendly policies and setting up the infrastructure to support them.
-How to invest in cryptocurrency and processes like banking in Bitcoin and other cryptocurrencies will only become easier.
+They are enacting crypto-friendly policies and setting up the infrastructure (crypto-friendly banking services) to support them.

 Opening traditional accounts requires a lot of paperwork, documentation, and the ability to answer the bank’s questions correctly.
 For a cryptocurrency bank account, you’ll need to double your preparation and expect a deeper examination of who you are and the risk the bank will be taking on you and your cryptocurrency.

 It’s wise to get your paperwork in order beforehand, as well as to anticipate some of the questions you’ll be asked and plan out how you will answer them.
 To increase your chances of successfully opening an account, you need to have a strategy for how you will respond to scrutiny and make sure your finances, taxes, and political ties are in order.

 Here are a few specific strategies and suggestions for increasing the likelihood of you being able to open a cryptocurrency bank account: